Tepeji

 The 2010 census reported that the municipality had a total population of 80,612, though the welcome road sign at the south entrance of Tepeji states a population of 100,000.
 In contrast to the rapid urbanization of central Mexico, Tepeji sits just outside the Mexico City Metropolitan area.
 The town is also known for being the birthplace of Mexican footballer Raúl Jiménez.

-As of 2020, Tepeji is governed by Salvador Jiménez Calzadilla, member of the Institutional Revolutionary Party.
+As of 2024, Tepeji is governed by Tania Valdez Cuéllar, member of Morena.